defjunior/portfolio/public/markdown/tutorial/topic3.md

 (nil is something you can use to say or check if something doesn't exist, like **print(1 == nil )**)

+It is extremely important to note that certain functions only run properly with certain datatypes.
+This is why it is extremely important to take note of the type of data you are handling at all times

+Some people like to name their variables accordingly just to remember.

 ```lua
 local  createdPart = Instance.new("Part")